Dual certificates of primal cone membership: Application to polynomial optimization

 Every feasible solution of \eqref{eq:POP-relax} yields a lower bound on the optimal value of \eqref{eq:POP}.
 This can be computed as a heuristic (with no expectation that the resulting lower bound is close to the infimum of the original problem), or as part of a scheme (theoretically supported by a \emph{Positivstellensatz}, i.e., a characterization of positive polynomials, such as \cite{Handelman1988, Putinar1993, DresslerIlimanDeWolff2017, KuryatnikovaVeraZuluaga2024}), where a sequence of increasingly good approximations in the form of nested cones

 is available, leading to a sequence of lower bounds converging to the infimum of \eqref{eq:POP}.

-In the presence of strong duality, if we are only concerned about the approximate numerical value of this lower bound, we may opt to solve the dual problem of \eqref{eq:POP-relax} instead; for example, if $\C$ is a suitable SOS cone, \eqref{eq:POP-relax} is known as the \emph{SOS relaxation} of the POP \eqref{eq:POP}, and the dual of \eqref{eq:POP-relax} is known as \emph{Lasserre's moment relaxation} \cite{Lasserre2001}.
+In the presence of strong duality, if we were only concerned about the approximate numerical value of this lower bound, we may opt to solve the dual problem of \eqref{eq:POP-relax} instead; for example, if $\C$ is a suitable SOS cone, \eqref{eq:POP-relax} is known as the \emph{SOS relaxation} of the POP \eqref{eq:POP}, and the dual of \eqref{eq:POP-relax} is known as the \emph{moment relaxation} \cite{Lasserre2001}.
 The theoretical conundrum is now similar to the issue we have encountered in the Introduction and Section \ref{sec:optimization}: every cone $\C$ that is typically used in this context to approximate $\mathscr{P}_\Delta$, including each of those examined later in this section, is represented as a linear image $\K_A$ of a ``nice'' cone $\K$ (recall Eq.~\eqref{eq:Ax-cone-with-dual}), which means that a typical numerical method solving \eqref{eq:POP-relax} will result only in an \emph{approximate} certificate, rigorously proving that some polynomial \emph{close to, but not identical to} $p-\alpha$ is nonnegative over $\Delta$ \cite{MagronElDin2018}.
 On the dual side, a near-optimal feasible solution certifiably in $(\C^*)^\circ$ can be found, but this only yields an \emph{upper bound} on the optimal value of \eqref{eq:POP-relax}, that is, an upper bound on a lower bound on the optimal value of \eqref{eq:POP}.
 In summary, both \eqref{eq:POP-relax} and its dual may be solvable approximately using numerical methods, but neither numerical solutions provide a theoretically satisfactory, rigorously certified lower bound (with a nonnegativity certificate that is verifiable in rational arithmetic) on the optimal value of \eqref{eq:POP}.
 Instead, additional post-processing, in the form of some rounding procedure, is required to turn the numerical bounds and certificates into rigorous ones, which (in addition to being additional work) puts additional constraints on the quality of the numerical solution.
 See, e.g., \cite{PeyrlParrilo2008,KaltofenLiYangZhi2012,MagronElDin2018} for examples in the context of SOS certification.

 The dual certificates described in this paper, and the reconstruction formula \eqref{eq:reconstruction-formula} resolve this problem in a simple, unifying framework, by allowing us to compute explicit, exact SOS, SONC, etc. representations, that is, near-optimal (exactly) feasible solutions to \eqref{eq:POP-relax}, from suitable near-optimal solutions of the dual problem for various cones $\mathscr{C}$.
 As an additional theoretical benefit, dual certificates provide ``parsimonious'' characterizations of polynomials in $\C$, in contrast with the usual representations of these cones as images of much higher dimensional cones.
 (Although, if necessary, those representations can also be constructed in closed form using the reconstruction formula.)